MathieuUrstein/HEIG.AMT.Gamification/README.md

 - Docker version 1.12.3 and docker-compose
 - Apache Maven 3.3.9

-Before anything, you may need to stop any service running on port 3306 and 9090.
+*Warning: Before anything, you may need to stop any service running on port 3306 and 9090.*

 1. Clone the repo and cd into it.
 2. `$ ./deploy.sh`